metaplex-foundation/developer-hub/src/pages/core/guides/javascript/web2-typescript-staking-example.md

     }

     // Update the Asset Attribute Plugin with the new attributeList
-    // then Update the Asset FreezeDelegate Plugin to unfreeze the asset
+    // then Update the Asset FreezeDelegate Plugin to thaw the asset
     // and then Remove the FreezeDelegate Plugin from the asset tx = await transactionBuilder().add(updatePlugin(umi, {
       asset,